BittieTasks/BittieTasks/legal/terms-of-service.md

 ### User-Generated Content
 Users retain ownership of content they submit but grant TaskParent a license to use, display, and distribute such content for Platform operations.

-## 10. LIABILITY LIMITATIONS
+## 10. LIABILITY LIMITATIONS AND DISCLAIMERS

-### Limitation of Liability
+### Comprehensive Liability Limitation
-TO THE MAXIMUM EXTENT PERMITTED BY LAW, TASKPARENT'S LIABILITY IS LIMITED TO THE AMOUNT OF FEES PAID BY THE USER IN THE 12 MONTHS PRECEDING THE CLAIM.
+TO THE MAXIMUM EXTENT PERMITTED BY LAW:
+- TASKPARENT'S TOTAL LIABILITY IS LIMITED TO THE LESSER OF $100 OR THE AMOUNT OF FEES PAID BY THE USER IN THE 12 MONTHS PRECEDING THE CLAIM
+- PLATFORM PROVIDES NO WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED
+- ALL SERVICES PROVIDED ON AN "AS-IS" AND "AS-AVAILABLE" BASIS

-### Excluded Damages
+### Excluded Damages and Responsibilities
-TaskParent is not liable for:
+TaskParent is NOT LIABLE for:
-- Indirect, incidental, or consequential damages
+- **Property Damage**: Any damage to personal property, real estate, or belongings during task completion
-- Personal injury or property damage during tasks
+- **Personal Injury**: Any injuries, accidents, or health issues occurring during tasks
+- **Service Quality**: Task completion quality, timeliness, or professional standards
+- **User Disputes**: Conflicts between Task Providers and Requesters
+- **Financial Losses**: Lost income, business opportunities, or financial damages
+- **Data Loss**: Loss of user data, photos, or task-related information
-- Actions or omissions of Task Providers or Requesters
+- **Third-Party Actions**: Actions or omissions of Task Providers, Requesters, or other users
-- Technical issues or Platform downtime
+- **Technical Issues**: Platform downtime, bugs, or technical malfunctions
+- **Force Majeure**: Natural disasters, pandemics, or other unforeseeable events

+### Required Insurance Coverage
+- **Task Providers**: Must maintain general liability insurance of at least $1 million
+- **Task Requesters**: Must maintain homeowner's or renter's insurance covering task-related activities
+- **Platform Disclaimer**: TaskParent does not provide any insurance coverage for users

 ## 11. INDEMNIFICATION